MihaiZecheru/Hi-Lo/README.md

 Arcade
 ----------

-Arcade Console Application and Discord Bot.
+Arcade Console Application, Website, and Discord Bot.
 Plently of small arcade-style games to play, with all data hosted online.

-Leaderboard
+Website
 -------

 https://arcade.mzecheru.com